nicolodalvit/nicolodalvit.github.io/index.md

 <img class="profile-picture" src="pipo.jpg">

+WORK IN PROGRESS.

-I am a Phd candidate at the Department of Economics at Sciences Po, Paris, where I am writing my thesis under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/)
+I am a Phd candidate at the Department of Economics at Sciences Po, Paris where I am writing my thesis under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/)

 ## Research